 If you have asthma, you may notice that your symptoms are worse at night – you are not alone.
-More than five million people in the UK have asthma and night-time asthma, also known as nocturnal asthma, is thought to affect up to three quarters of them.
+More than five million people in the UK have asthma; night-time asthma, also known as nocturnal asthma, is thought to affect up to three quarters of them.

-Symptoms of nocturnal asthma include coughing fits, tightness in the chest, wheezing and shortness of breath just before and during sleep.
-Sufferers can be woken up several times, leading to tiredness, poor concentration and difficulty controlling asthma symptoms during the day, in both adults and children.
+Symptoms of nocturnal asthma include coughing fits, tightness in the chest, wheezing, and shortness of breath just before and during sleep.
+Both adults and children with asthma can be woken up several times, leading to tiredness, poor concentration, and difficulty controlling asthma symptoms during the day.
 This can have a significant impact on quality of life.

-More asthma-related deaths and severe attacks happen at night, so nocturnal asthma is a serious condition that requires preventative steps and effective treatment.
-The exact reason why asthma might be worse for some people at night is unclear although certain factors are thought to play a role and there are things you can do to minimise your risk.
+More asthma-related deaths and severe attacks happen at night, so nocturnal asthma is a serious condition that requires preventive steps and effective treatment.
+The exact reason why asthma might be worse for some people at night is unclear, although certain factors are thought to play a role.
+There are things you can do to minimize your risk.

 It is not known exactly why asthma is worse at night for some people, although there are certain factors that can make asthma attacks at night more likely.
 Triggers for asthma attacks at night are:

-• Hormonal changes.
 During sleep, your body goes through hormonal changes that might make your asthma worse.
-Some studies, for example, have shown that decreased levels of cortisol during sleep contribute to airway obstruction.
+Some studies [2], for example, have shown that decreased levels of cortisol during sleep contribute to airway obstruction.

 Asthma symptoms occur when the airway becomes inflamed and constricts to make breathing difficult.
 Common nocturnal asthma symptoms are: